SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 :point_right: Notice the use of the `{{workflowapi}}` variable in the URL, and the fact also that currently there is "No Environment" set.

-:point_right: Use the "Manage Environments" button (the cog) in the top right to open up a dialog where you can add an environment - use the "Add" button and specify the following values in the "Add Environment" form that follows:
+:point_right: Use the "Manage Environments" button (the cog) in the top right to open up a dialog where you can add an environment, and then use the "Add" button and specify the following values in the "Add Environment" form that follows:

 | Property               | Value                   |
 | -------------          | ----------------------- |